tlwilliams895/gis-devops/docs/_sources/week02/display-map/index.rst.txt

     - Create tests/IndexControllerTests.java
     - Commit!

-Completing these tasks should create an endpoint handler (IndexController.java) that serves a Thymeleaft template (index.html) that has some placeholder code that Javascript (script.js) puts a map from OSM into.
+Completing these tasks should create an endpoint handler (IndexController.java) that serves a Thymeleaf template (index.html) that has some placeholder code that Javascript (script.js) puts a map from OSM into.

 Also we are creating a Controller, so we will need to create a test file to ensure that the controller behaves correctly.